 logo

-Inflammation is a defensive response that occurs in our body when damage occurs.
-However, if it becomes excessive, it can lead to various diseases such as arthritis, heart disease, stroke, and diabetes.
+Inflammation is a defensive response that occurs in our body when it is damaged.
+However, if excessive, it can lead to various diseases such as arthritis, heart disease, stroke, and diabetes.

-Elevates blood sugar levels, causes inflammation, added sugar
+Raises blood sugar levels and causes inflammation, added sugar

 Experts agree that there is no safe level of trans fat intake.
-However, since it is difficult to avoid completely, it is recommended to consume less than 1 gram per day.
-Trans fats increase bad cholesterol (LDL) levels and decrease good cholesterol (HDL) levels, which can raise the risk of heart disease, stroke, and type 2 diabetes.
+However, since it is difficult to avoid completely, it is recommended to limit daily intake to less than 1 gram.
+Trans fat can raise levels of bad cholesterol (LDL) and lower levels of good cholesterol (HDL), potentially increasing the risk of heart disease, stroke, and type 2 diabetes.

-Trans fats are created during the process of adding hydrogen to improve the texture, stability, and shelf life of food products.
-They are found in baked goods, margarine, and shortening.
+Trans fats are created during the process of adding hydrogen to improve the texture, stability, and shelf life of food.
+They are found in baked goods, margarine, shortening, and the like.

-Saturated fats induce inflammation, red meat and processed meat
+Saturated fat causes inflammation, red meat and processed meat

-Processed meat refers to meat that has undergone curing, salting, fermentation, smoking, or other processing methods to enhance flavor or improve preservation.
-Both processed meat and red meat are known to have high saturated fat content, which can induce inflammation.
-Examples include bacon, beef, hamburgers, hot dogs, jerky, pepperoni, sausages, and ham.
-According to research, high consumption of these meats may increase the risk of diseases closely related to inflammation, such as cancer, heart disease, and stroke.
+Processed meat refers to meat that has undergone salting, curing, fermentation, smoking, or other processing to enhance flavor or improve shelf life.
+Both such processed meats and red meats are known to be high in saturated fat, which causes inflammation.
+This category includes bacon, beef, hamburgers, hot dogs, jerky, pepperoni, sausages, ham, and some deli meats.
+Studies suggest that consuming large amounts of these meats may increase the risk of cancer, heart disease, and stroke, which are closely linked to inflammation.

-Deficiency of omega-3 fatty acids and high levels of omega-6 fatty acids can cause inflammation.
+A deficiency in omega-3 fatty acids and a high level of omega-6 fatty acids cause inflammation.

-However, maintaining a healthy balance of omega-6 in the body is important, and consuming omega-3 fatty acids helps achieve this balance.
-A deficiency in omega-3 and an excess of omega-6 can lead to inflammation and its persistence.
-Cots recommended increasing the intake of foods rich in omega-3 fatty acids while reducing the intake of foods high in omega-6 fatty acids, and using olive oil when cooking at low heat.
+However, it is important to maintain a healthy balance of omega-6 in the body, and the intake of omega-3 fatty acids helps achieve this balance.
+If omega-3 is deficient and omega-6 is excessive, inflammation can occur and persist.
+To address this, Coates recommended increasing the intake of foods rich in omega-3 fatty acids while reducing the intake of foods rich in omega-6 fatty acids, and using olive oil for low-heat cooking.

-Cots said that refined carbohydrates lack nutrients and are also deficient in fiber.
-Refined carbohydrates mainly include white flour products such as bread, French fries, pasta, sweetened cereals, white bread, and white rice.
+Coates stated that refined carbohydrates have had their nutrients removed and lack fiber.
+Refined carbohydrates are primarily white flour products, including bread, french fries, pasta, sweetened cereals, white bread, and white rice.

-Research has shown that refined carbohydrates can cause inflammation in the body.
-Since refined carbohydrates lack fiber, fats, and proteins that help slow digestion, they cause a rapid increase in blood sugar levels, which in turn triggers inflammatory responses.
-Whenever possible, replace refined carbohydrates with whole grains such as quinoa, oatmeal, and brown rice.
-These types of complex carbohydrates take longer to digest and do not cause sudden spikes in blood sugar.
+Studies have shown that refined carbohydrates can cause inflammation in the body.
+Because refined carbohydrates lack the fiber, fat, and protein that help slow digestion, they cause a rapid rise in blood sugar, which triggers an inflammatory response.
+Whenever possible, consume carbohydrates from whole grains such as quinoa, oatmeal, and brown rice instead of refined carbohydrates.
+These types of complex carbohydrates take a long time to digest and do not cause a rapid increase in blood sugar.

 ==============